ocaml/platform-blog/opam-2-4-0-rc1.md

 You can view the full list of changes in the
 [release note](https://github.com/ocaml/opam/releases/tag/2.4.0-rc1).

-This version is an beta, we invite users to test it to spot previously unnoticed bugs as we head towards the stable release, which hopefully shouldn't take too long.
+This version is a release candidate, we invite users to test it to spot previously unnoticed bugs as we head towards the final release.

 ## Try it!